hashicorp/terraform-provider-azurerm/website/docs/r/arc_private_link_scope.html.markdown

 The following arguments are supported:

-* `location` - (Required) The Azure Region where the Azure Arc PrivateLinkScope should exist.
-Changing this forces a new Hybrid Compute to be created.
+* `location` - (Required) The Azure Region where the Arc PrivateLinkScope should exist.
+Changing this forces a new Arc Private Link Scope to be created.

 * `name` - (Required) The name which should be used for the Azure Arc PrivateLinkScope.
 Changing this forces a new Hybrid Compute to be created.